Education

 Research Methodology

-The most important and influential tool in guiding a man towards the advancement and development is research.
-There will be a very slight development and progress without an organized research.
-A technical and systematic research guides and directs towards some good development and progress in any stage of life.
+The most important and influential tool in guiding a man towards advancement and development is research.
+There will be a very slight development and progress without organized research.
+Technical and systematic research guides and directs towards some good development and progress in any stage of life.
 The increase in relevant research in biotic and organic, physical, psychological and societal fields has discovered new concepts, ways, products and proofs(Creswell, 2013).
 Nowadays, research is not only carried out in research laboratories or scientific laboratories.
-Throughout the function of scientific process, the only reason for carrying out the research is to find the solutions to the problems.
-To find out or to search for any fact which is not exposed or founded so far can only be discovered from research as it is its main purpose.
-In cooperation with the quantitative and qualitative types, they both have a series of various activities which involves the investigation and scrutiny of information (Hahn, Knopf, Wilson, Truman, Milstein, Johnson & Moss, 2015).
-The numerical procedures and techniques are used in the quantitative analysis which tends in developmental research.
-The solutions to the problems are presented by the numerical or arithmetical research or techniques which held an important place in research (Balfanz, R., Byrnes & Fox, 2015).
+Throughout the function of the scientific process, the only reason for carrying out the research is to find the solutions to the problems.
+To find out or to search for any fact that is not exposed or founded so far can only be discovered from research as it is its main purpose.
+In cooperation with the quantitative and qualitative types, they both have a series of various activities which involve the investigation and scrutiny of information (Hahn, Knopf, Wilson, Truman, Milstein, Johnson & Moss, 2015).
+The numerical procedures and techniques used in the quantitative analysis tend to be used in developmental research.
+The solutions to the problems are presented by numerical or arithmetical research or techniques, which hold an important place in research (Balfanz, R., Byrnes & Fox, 2015).

 Quantitative Research

-The mathematical or numerical functions and procedures and info or data are carried out in the Quantitative analysis to examine the characters and properties of it.
-The groups or collections of info and data that are used measuring levels are ratios, interval, and ordinal and nominal which are most significant factors in selecting the forms of analysis that are appropriate (Creswell, 2013).
+The mathematical or numerical functions and procedures and info or data are carried out in the quantitative analysis to examine its characteristics and properties.
+The groups or collections of info and data that are used for measuring levels are ratios, intervals, and ordinal and nominal, which are the most significant factors in selecting the appropriate forms of analysis (Creswell, 2013).

 Qualitative Research:

-Itis a technique of analysis which is used in different types of theoretical subjects, which includes the biological and physical sciences and social sciences; however, it also includes non-academic settings like a business, service demos by the nonprofits and market research (Creswell, 2013).
+It is a technique of analysis which is used in different types of theoretical subjects, including the biological and physical sciences and social sciences; however, it also includes non-academic settings like a business, service demos by nonprofits and market research (Creswell, 2013).

 Research Design

-To discover the factors that are causing students not to graduate on time from middle or high school in the inner city of Los Angeles was the primary purpose of this research.
+The primary purpose of this research was to discover the factors that are causing students not to graduate on time from middle or high school in the inner city of Los Angeles.
 For this purpose, to be addressed, a research approach known as mixed-methods sequential-explanatory research was employed.
 The study was particularly suited for the mixed method approach because the weaknesses found in quantitative or qualitative studies were addressed by it.

-A mixed methods design was required for the nature of research questions.
-Research questions 1 and two as an example, sought the perspective of individuals which required an in-depth qualitative approach while questions 3 and 4, and interrogated the relationship between variables, therefore requiring a quantitative approach.
+A mixed methods design was required for the nature of the research questions.
+Research questions one and two, as an example, sought the perspective of individuals, which required an in-depth qualitative approach, while questions 3 and 4 interrogated the relationship between variables, therefore requiring a quantitative approach.
 Thus, qualitative or quantitative approaches shall not be taken solely to answer the questions of this research.

 The design had two phases.
 The first phase involved the researcher taking a quantitative approach to examine relationships among variables (ethnicity, family status, gender, grade retention and mobility).
-To determine the relationship to graduation status among a cohort of students of inner city Los Angeles these variables were examined.
+These variables were examined to determine the relationship to graduation status among a cohort of students in inner-city Los Angeles.

-Data for students who enrolled in the school during the fall of 2012 and graduated in 2016 was provided by districtcumulative records.
+Data for students who enrolled in the school during the fall of 2012 and graduated in 2016 was provided by district cumulative records.
 The traditional quantitative strategies that were implemented throughout the research provided a thorough understanding of the study.
-However, the quantitative strategies were not able to provide a holistic view which could have been obtained through the use of quantitative analysis.
-Hence, both principals and teachers gave in total 57 responses during phase 2.
+However, the quantitative strategies were not able to provide a holistic view, which could have been obtained through the use of quantitative analysis.
+Hence, both principals and teachers gave a total of 57 responses during phase 2.

 Population and Sample Selection